NHL 16: Written Guide to Skating

 Even when a defender does get his stick on you, or hit you, you are in control and stay upright more often than not, and you usually end up with the puck.

 Slow Down to Become More Effective

-When you are skating at full-stride like you did in NHL 12, and shoot or pass without letting off the left stick, your shot will miss the net by a foot and your pass will miss it’s target.
+When you are skating at full-stride, and shoot or pass without letting off the left stick, your shot will miss the net by a foot and your pass will miss it’s target.
 It affects everything and I’m fucking tired of watching you idiots skate in EASHL with your Rookie 2 card and throwing a rushed pass into the crease where two defenders are ready to intercept your pass.
 As a Rookie 2 with low overall rating, you should just enter the zone and shoot a wrister at the pads and hope for a rebound.
 The goalies in EASHL are capable of stopping almost anything a Pro 3 shoots at them.
 Once you get some real attributes, go ahead and set your player to Sniper and start lighting the lamp with some razzle dazzle.
 Until then, play like the piece of shit fourth liner you are.

 When you’re skating off the puck, gliding is just as effective.
 Your hits are more “magnetic” and you typically hit your target.
 You are capable of chopping the puck.
 You need to be gliding to chop the puck.
 You can’t just rush towards the puck poke it, you miss and leave the puck there for a nice free pizza.

 EA HEAVILY PROMOTED THIS GLIDING TECHNIQUE.
 I am surprised I don’t see anyone utilizing it yet.
 It’s everything.